-- 1. The CoC systematically keeps program staff up-to-date regarding mainstream resources available for persons experiencing homelessness through monthly, statewide online trainings offered by the MN Department of Human Services and annual trainings offered specifically to our CoC by local MN "Careerforce" Centers.
-Additionally, any announcements about mainstream benefit trainings available, whether online or in-person, are emailed to the CoC's listsery and announced at CoC meetings.
+1. The CoC systematically keeps program staff up-to-date regarding mainstream resources available for persons experiencing homelessness through monthly, statewide online trainings offered by the MN Department of Human Services and annual trainings offered specifically to our CoC by local MN "Careerforce" Centers.
+Additionally, any announcements about mainstream benefit trainings available, whether online or in-person, are emailed to the CoC's listserv and announced at CoC meetings.
 County social workers participate in CoC subcommittee meetings and can act as consultants regarding mainstream resources.
 Dissemination of information about mainstream and other resources is done: in person by county social workers who attend meetings and accept clients combined application for SNAP, TANF, and Public Health Insurance; a formerly homeless governing board member with experience navigating the system; and a website run by the MN Department of Human Services called Disability Benefits 101.
 At intake, clients are connected to MNSURE navigators who provide help with enrollment in a variety of health plans including MN Care.
 Medicaid and private.
 In most cases, these navigators are available at the community action agencies that are the CoC's Coordinated Entry points.
-Navigators help clients connect to health insurance and use benefits by finding clinics that take the insurance. - 2.
-The CoC provides information about resources that support program participants in applying for SSI/SSDI.
+Navigators help clients connect to health insurance and use benefits by finding clinics that take the insurance.

+2. The CoC provides information about resources that support program participants in applying for SSI/SSDI.
 United Community Action Partnership (UCAP) has historically had a SOAR trained staff.
 As the one of the primary Coordinated Entry access points, UCAP is able to quickly assess if someone needs support in apply for SSI/SSDI.
-UCAP has a SOAR staff person.
-They offer SOAR services to people within their service area and programs.
-In addition the CoC provides information on grant opportunities through MN DHS to support additional agencies within the CoC to become SOAR providers.
+UCAP has had transition in staffing and does not currently have a SOAR staff person, however they intend to fill the SOAR position in 2024.
+Once UCAP has a SOAR staff person, they will offer SOAR services to people within their service area and programs.
+In addition to supporting UCAP in re-filling their SOAR position, the CoC provides information on grant opportunities through MN DHS to support additional agencies within the CoC to become SOAR providers.